Integrating Neuroscience into Law and Public Policy

 Governing Wearable Neurotechnology

 The future of law and neuroscience may be in large part driven by advances in wearable neurotechnology.
 Companies such as InteraXon, NeuroSky, Neurovigil, Thync, and Advanced Brain Monitoring Technologies are rapidly developing consumer wearable technology that can both directly monitor and modify brain activity.
 What role should law play in the regulation and promotion of such technology?
-Professor Shen has joined the Center for Responsible Brainwave Technologies and is working with others to think about such questions.
+Professor Shen has participated in two sessions at the National Academies of Science on governance of neurotechnology, sponsored by the OECD Working Party on Biotechnology, Nanotechnology, and Converging Technologies.

 Innovating Education Governance